 I Don't Want To Marry You

+In this period of song writing, my interest in making a song with a progressive message is evident- although only much later would that view become my primary method, the view of "I am not going to record a song unless there is a meaningful message- I prefer not to record a trivial song in my head- there needs to be a message or it is a waste of precious time and/ or is not going to be at a level of excellence I want.".
+So I wrote this song, which is somewhat controversial in questioning the tradition of marriage.
 When I first heard Nirvana's 'All Apologies' from 'In Utero', and Kurt Cobain singing "marry!" "bury!"- as I recall, I had a little feeling of excitement- because, as was the case for "All That She Wants"- I instantly recognized that it may have been a reference to one of my songs.
 So I felt that many people must be hearing my songs, and it gave me a sense that I and the music I was recording had a strong influence on the planet.
 Hearing people echoing your messages on the radio, television, and movies- makes a person really feel like they are where it is at- what is really the focus of the planet and the center of progressive thought and popularity.
 It messes with a D2B denied person's mind, because they are sensing that many people are watching them, and that they have a large audience, and a lot of influence, but yet, the reality is that they are still a poor person who needs to work a day job.
 Now, looking back in 2017, over 20 years later, I think this coincidence of Cobain singing 'marry/bury' and my 'marry/bury' is probably one of two phenomena: 1) Perhaps with the wealth that came from 'Nevermind', Kurt had enough money and connections to get D2BW and was looking, like all the other D2B consumers at interesting videos from around the world, and probably like many people heard and saw my recordings- and recognized that the message was smart and interesting, and so, like others at that time, echoed support for the music I was doing.
 If that is the case, it definitely is an honor for Kurt and Nirvana, and anybody else to have supported my efforts.
 The other possibility is that 2) Kurt was a D2B denied for all of his life, and the same neuron writers that wrote 'mary/bury' on my neurons wrote a similar message of Kurt's neurons.
 This theory suggests that there is some powerful, very influential, neuron writing group that is promoting criticism of religions and other stupid traditions, and that they are using neuron writing on poor D2B denied people who echo out those neuron writings.
 So it can definitely be the case that two outties can echo out the same or similar messages without ever having seen or heard each other.
 Thinking back, I think the C to A change in the chorus may have been influenced by Nirvana's unconvential chord progressions- there was definitely a thought that new music should break the 1-4-5 blues and other traditional chord progressions at that time, but personally, I still wanted to maintain a non-radical non-chaotic chord progression as much as possible.

 With 'Urban Turkey' I played this song at the Wescott Festival a few years later (see 1993)